 Picking up stitches is a simple way of adding stitches and building off an already finished piece of knitting.
-This could be for adding cuffs, as seen in our Paris Playsuit Knitting Kit, or along a neckline for a collar, as seen in our Miffy Sweater Knitting Kit.
+This could be for adding cuffs, as seen in our Paris Playsuit Knitting Kit, or along a neckline for a collar.
 Reading ‘pick up stitches’ in a pattern may feel daunting but it doesn’t require any special skill other than wrapping yarn around your needle to create a loop.
 If you can do a knit stitch you can pick up a stitch.
 Often what catches people out is how to pick up stitches evenly.
 Generally you are picking up fewer or more stitches than already exist along the finished edge you’re building off.
 So below we’ve put together some tips on how to make this as easy as possible.

 In a pattern you could be required to pick up stitches along a horizontal edge (cast on or cast off) or a vertical edge, or a combination of both.
 Whatever edge you’re picking up stitches along the principle is the same.

 Working from right to left, insert your needle into the first stitch under BOTH strands of the ‘v’.
 Along a cast on or cast off edge the ‘v’s make up a neat chain or braid along the top.

 Along a vertical edge you’ll be inserting your needle through the center of a stitch or first space on the edge of the piece.
 Doing so you will notice the edge forms a braid or chain made of two strands that looks similar to the ‘v’s of the cast on or cast off edge.

 Leaving a long tail for weaving in later, wrap the working yarn around your needle (just like a knit stitch) and pull through to create a stitch on your needle.
 Repeat these steps all along the edge until you’ve picked up the required number of stitches.